 Although severance pay is not required by law in Arizona, employers will sometimes offer a severance package when they are terminating an employee.
 Employers can offer a severance package out of the goodness of their hearts to soften the blow of an involuntary termination, but the main legal...Read more »

 This is a very small amount of information in what is almost certainly a complex situation.
 With that caveat, the short answer is: you can't.
 There is no "how."
 The answer is just "no." You do not have a right to the information.
-It is a violation of federal law for the hospital to provide you any...Read more »
+It is a violation of federal law for the...Read more »

 Although, the woman stood there coughing and her voice gone, and having trouble breathing.
 The Walmart tech and staff refused to help her and insisted the lady was going to use the albuterol machine mouth piece for drugs (Walmart has the mouth piece for the machine on their website for sale, the...
 Read more »